-HAB acknowledges support from United States Air Force (USAF) Grant \# FA8750-11-12-0275.
-MC would like to thank the University of Wisconsin--Stout Faculty Start-Up Fund and the National Academy of Sciences, National Research Council (NRC) Research Associateship program for support during this work.
-We would like to thank Rory Conboye for a careful reading of the manuscript and for sharpening the RF equation in 3-dimensions and Don Sheehy for helpful questions and remarks regarding this work.
-WAM would like to thank the Department of Mathematics at Harvard University for their support and hospitality, and especially S-T Yau for his valuable insights in this area.
-WAM also acknowledges support from United States Air Force (USAF) Grants \# FA8750-11-2-0089 and \# FA8750-15-2-0047, and support from the Air Force Research Laboratory/Trusted Systems Branch (AFRL/RITA) through the Visiting Faculty Research Program (VFRP) administered through the Griffiss Institute.
-KM would like to thank the National Science Foundation for grants NSF-DMS-0835621, 0915019, 1125174, 1248071, and contracts from Air Force Office of Scientific Research (AFOSR) and Defense Advanced Research Projects Agency (DARPA).
-VN is grateful to Robert Ghrist for insightful discussions.
-His work was funded in part by Defense Advanced Research Projects Agency grant DARPA DSO-FA9550-12-1-0416.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Air Force Research Laboratory.
+Howard A. Blair acknowledges support from United States Air Force (USAF) Grant \# FA8750-11-12-0275.
+MC acknowledges support from the University of Wisconsin-Stout Faculty Start-Up Fund and the National Academy of Sciences, National Research Council (NRC) Research Associateship program.
+We thank Louise Camalier, Rory Conboye and Don Sheehy for suggestions regarding this work.
+Warner A. Miller acknowledges support from United States Air Force (USAF) Grants \# FA8750-11-2-0089 and \# FA8750-15-2-0047 and support from the Air Force Research Laboratory/Trusted Systems Branch (AFRL/RITA) through the Summer Faculty Fellowship Program and the Visiting Faculty Research Program (VFRP) administered through the Griffiss Institute.
+Konstantin Mischaikow acknowledges the National Science Foundation for Grants NSF-DMS-0835621, 0915019, 1125174, 1248071 and~contracts from the Air Force Office of Scientific Research (AFOSR) and the Defense Advanced Research Projects Agency (DARPA).
+Vidit Nanda is grateful to Robert Ghrist for insightful discussions.
+His work was funded in part by the Defense Advanced Research Projects Agency Grant DARPA DSO-FA9550-12-1-0416.
+Any opinions, findings and~conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Air Force Research Laboratory.